Nagorno-Karabakh conflict: Several dead in missile strikes on Azerbaijani cities | DW | 17.10.2020

 A Russian-brokered ceasefire agreed last Saturday to allow the sides to swap detainees and the bodies of those killed now appears to have broken down.

+Richard Giragosian, a foreign policy analyst at the Regional Studies Center think-tank in Armenia's capital Yerevan, told DW that Azerbaijan appears unwilling to return to diplomacy.

+"There is little deterrent in terms of their [Azerbaijan's] advance and unfortunately, they're ignoring calls for a ceasefire.
+Armenia has an offer of no pre-conditions, an immediate halt to hostilities ... and unfortunately, it [the conflict] is spiraling dangerously out of control."

-A humanitarian disaster looms with more than half of the 150,000 population of the disputed region having fled their homes.
+Meanwhile, a humanitarian disaster looms after more than half of the 150,000 population of the disputed region fled their homes.

 Read more: Nagorno-Karabakh's record growth in ruins amid conflict and pandemic

-Note: Correction: The original version of this article had an incorrect map of the Nagorno-Karabakh region.
-It has been removed.